paulmillr/noble-bls12-381/README.md

 It allows simple construction of [threshold signatures](https://medium.com/@snigirev.stepan/bls-signatures-better-than-schnorr-5a7fe30ea716), which allows a user to sign lots of messages with one signature and verify them swiftly in a batch.

+See the [great article by @benjaminion](https://hackmd.io/@benjaminion/bls12-381) that describes bls12-381 in detail.

 ### This library belongs to *noble* crypto

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.